Painless conventional laser root treatment

 What problems can be remedied with root canal treatment?

-The consequence of all this can be a toothache that is rare at first, then becomes frequent and intense, or gum pain, which requires immediate intervention.
+The consequence of all this can be a toothache that occurs rarely at first, then becomes frequent and intense, or gum pain, which requires immediate intervention.
 The experienced specialists of Medicover Dentistry speak several languages (English, German, Romanian, Turkish, Hebrew, Persian) and use the latest technologies to solve the problem.
-After the root treatment, an X-ray is taken repeatedly as part of a control.
+After the root canal treatment, an X-ray is taken repeatedly as part of the follow-up process.

 Steps of root canal treatment

-Root canal treatment is a dental procedure in which damaged or infected tooth pulp is replaced with a root filling under local anesthesia.
+Root canal treatment is a dental procedure during which damaged or infected tooth pulp is replaced with a root filling under local anesthesia.
 The process is as follows:

-1. A panoramic X-ray or an intraoral X-ray is taken before starting root canal treatment.
+- A panoramic X-ray or an intraoral X-ray is taken before starting the root canal treatment.

 Misconceptions